Embassy of Tribal Nations

 Embassy located in Washington, D.C.

+The Embassy of Tribal Nations at 1516 P Street NW in Washington, D.C.

-The Embassy of Tribal Nations is an embassy located in Washington, D.C. that provides a center of operations to the National Congress of American Indians (NCAI).
+The Embassy of Tribal Nations is an embassy located in Washington, D.C., that provides a center of operations to the National Congress of American Indians (NCAI).
 It was established on November 3, 2009 and allowed the NCAI and other tribal groups an opportunity to meet in a designated location.
 The existence of the embassy in the United States capital allows international relations between tribes and the U.S. government to be conducted close to each other.

 History

 The National Congress of American Indians had been planning to create a headquarters to conduct all political and financial business since as early as the eighties.
 Before the Embassy of Tribal Nations was established, the NCAI rented a building.
-The estate in Washington, D.C. is three stories and was built in the 19th century.
+The estate in Washington, D.C., is three stories and was built in the 19th century.
 NCAI members began raising money with assistance from tribes in the 2000s, and bought the 17,000 square foot, $8.5 million property in April 2009.
 The space was remodeled to fit the needs of its new residents, and adorned with traditional Indian artwork and relics.